Pine Mountain Settlement School

 GLYN MORRIS 1937 ?
 Is There Any Further Need of a School Like Pine Mountain Settlement School?

-While the author of this position paper is not identified on the position paper, it is most certainly Glyn Morris and most likely written in the last years of his tenure as Director of Pine Mountain Settlement School.
-Further exploration of the archival collections will no doubt reveal the details surrounding the production of this thoughtful reflection on the vision and direction of the mountain settlement school.
+While the author of this position paper is not identified, it is most certainly Glyn Morris and most likely written in the last years of his tenure as Director of Pine Mountain Settlement School.
+Further exploration of the archival collections will no doubt reveal the details surrounding the production of this thoughtful reflection on the mission and the direction of the mountain settlement school.
 The probable date of this position paper seems to be around 1937, during a particularly difficult time in Morris’ tenure as Director and a well-documented period of upheaval in the Appalachian coal fields.